S-a-m-K/heart_disease_prediction/README.md

 Excel: [Data cleansing](https://github.com/S-a-m-K/heart_disease_prediction/blob/main/02.%20Data%20Cleaning.xlsx)

-1. Divide [blood pressure](https://swissheart.ch/so-bleiben-sie-gesund/gesund-leben/blutdruck) values ​​into groups
+1. Divide [blood pressure](https://swissheart.ch/so-bleiben-sie-gesund/gesund-leben/blutdruck) values ​​into groups.

-2. Divide [cholesterol](https://www.netdoktor.ch/laborwerte/cholesterinwerte/#:~:text=Wenn%20das%20Gesamt%2DCholesterin%20bei,6%2C21%20mmol%2Fl) levels into groups
+2. Divide [cholesterol](https://www.netdoktor.ch/laborwerte/cholesterinwerte/#:~:text=Wenn%20das%20Gesamt%2DCholesterin%20bei,6%2C21%20mmol%2Fl) levels into groups.

 3. Remove Maximum Heart Rate Column: According to the [Fox formula](https://www.akademie-sport-gesundheit.de/magazin/maximale-herzfrequenz.html), all patients except one would have an excessively high maximum heart rate.
 However, since maximum heart rate is influenced by several factors beyond age—such as genetics, size, training level, and altitude—and this information is unfortunately unavailable, this column is not useful, so I have removed it.